ripta/rt/README.md

 Kubernetes manifests) strewn across multiple directories or files, with any number of documents per file.

-Supports YAML, JSON, TOML, HCLv2, and GOB as input.
+Supports YAML, JSON, TOML, HCLv2, GOB, and CSV as input and output.

-Supports YAML, JSON, TOML, HCLv2, and GOB as output.
-HCLv2 is experimental, due to the way that HCLv2 is schema-driven and the lack of a way to represent the schema in structfiles.
+- HCLv2 output is experimental, due to the way that HCLv2 is schema-driven and the lack of a way to represent the schema in structfiles.
+- CSV does not support nested maps.
+CSV treats each row as a separate document.
+  The first row of a CSV file is assumed to be the header.

 The formats YAML, JSON, and GOB support multiple documents in one stream.